MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### OpenURLInEdge2

-Raised when the browser is requesting the host to navigate to a URL in a new window.
-This version of the method provides extra information about the navigation.
+Raised when the browser is requesting the host to navigate to a URL in a new window; this version provides extra information about the navigation.

-> public HRESULT [OpenURLInEdge2](#openurlinedge2)(LPCWSTR pszUrl, const DualEngineNewWindowOptions * options, ULONG ulCookieSyncVersion, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)
+> public HRESULT [OpenURLInEdge2](#openurlinedge2)(LPCWSTR pszUrl, const [DualEngineNewWindowOptions](dualenginenewwindowoptions.md#dualenginenewwindowoptions) * options, ULONG ulCookieSyncVersion, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)

 #### Parameters
 * `pszUrl` The URL to navigate to.